UnknownArsonist/Chat-Protocol/README.md

 nodejs server.js example.com 80
 ```
 ## Client
-Running the client consists of connecting to the nodejs server via the https ip:port that it is running on.
+Running the client consists of connecting to the nodejs server via the https ip:port that it is running on. then inputting the corresponding websocket server and file server that you will connect to.
-the 'server_ip' and 'server_ws' must be changed to the corresponding http server ip:port and websocket server ip:port that is hosted by the nodejs server.
+Finally, send public messages by simply typing into the textbox and clicking send
+to send a "chat" type message, simply click the client buttons that show up, typing "/msg " before your message will then send the message to only those clients that are selected green.